What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

 In some places, in fact… from Portugal to Panama, from Belize to Colombia, from the Dominican Republic to Ecuador, and from France and Italy to Mexico and Thailand, to name only a few… the living can be good, safe, healthy, cheap, rich, full, and engaging.

-When we moved from the States to Waterford, Ireland, two-plus decades ago, we never could have predicted or even imagined the turns and adventures that lie ahead.
-Yes, we set off with a plan… but that plan has changed in real time year by year, month by month, sometimes day by day and hour by hour over the two decades since.
+When we moved from the States to Waterford, Ireland, all those years ago, we never could have predicted or even imagined the turns and adventures that lie ahead.
+Yes, we set off with a plan… but that plan has changed in real time year by year, month by month, sometimes day by day and hour by hour over the decades since.

 And, of course, not everything has gone according to plan.